-Even though I am not a big fan of winter there is one big reason why I do look forward to it.
+Even though I am not a big fan of winter, there is one big reason why I do look forward to it.
 Nuts!
 Walnuts to be precise.
 Where I come from the walnut is a staple ingredient in pastry.
-In Croatia we use the humble walnut in a lot of things ranging from liqueurs to pastry.
-There are many wonderful, little desserts that can be based around this nut and while I do love cookies, ice cream and pies this simple, sweet bread is my alltime favourite.
-This vegan povitica makes a stunning centerpiece for any party and is so very easily made.
+In Croatia, we use the humble walnut in a lot of things ranging from liqueurs to pastry.
+Many wonderful desserts can be made with this nut and while I do love cookies, ice cream and pies this simple, sweet bread is my all time favourite.
+This vegan povitica makes a stunning centrepiece for any party and is so very easily made.

-As child I used to dip it into hot chocolate and I could eat is as every meal of the day.
+As a child, I used to dip it into hot chocolate, and I could eat it for every meal of the day.
 Now that I am a grown up I still can not get enough of it!
-While the traditional version is filled with walnuts, sugar and butter you can actually do whatever you want.
+While the traditional version is filled with walnuts, sugar, and butter, you can do whatever you want.
 There are many variations of this as you can swap around ingredients as much as you like.

 There are also different ways of rolling your povitica.
-While some prefer a perfectly rolled swirl others like to have more of a random ripple effect.
-This is the only thing people tend to actually argue about and it is hilarious.
-I guess every country has this one food topic on which people simply can not find common ground.
+While some prefer a perfectly rolled swirl, others like to have more of a random ripple effect.
+This is the only thing people tend to argue about, and it is hilarious.
+I guess every country has this one food topic on which people just can not find common ground.
 I noticed that here in England too – with scones.
 The debate weather you should use jam or clotted cream first is a never ending one.

-In any case there is one thing you can not argue about.
+In any case, there is one thing you can not argue about.
 The simplicity of this dish is what makes it so genius.
-It looks so decadent and tastes wonderfully delicious but it is so very easy to make.
-It needs only a few ingredients that are not hard to come by and those are generally inexpensive as well.
+It looks so decadent and tastes wonderfully delicious, but it is so straightforward to make.
+It needs only a few ingredients that are not hard to come by, and those are inexpensive as well.
 If you never had a povitica before you should definitely make one.
 It is one of those dishes that I believe everyone should taste at least once in their life.

 - for the dough: